-a.
+av.
 Pre-construction activity.
 Any activity conducted prior to issuance of a COL or LWA by the applicant or contracted suppliers on behalf of the applicant associated with a proposed ITAAC for safety-related components or portions of the proposed facility and occurring at other than the final, in-place location at the facility.

-a.
+aw.
 Pre-operational Tests.
 Tests performed by or under the direction of the applicant to demonstrate the proper functioning and conformance to design requirements of systems, structures, and components.
 Containment leak rate tests may fall in this category or may be combined with the containment integrity test.
 Preoperational testing frequently forms the contractual basis for custody transfer from the constructor to the operator.

-a.
+ax.
 Program element.
 Program element refers to the means that exist to implement elements (e.g., procedures, facilities, equipment, or training) of the licensee’s emergency preparedness program.

-a.
+ay.
 Quality Assurance.
 Quality Assurance (QA) comprises all those planned and systematic actions necessary to provide adequate confidence that a structure, system or component will perform satisfactorily in service.
 QA includes quality control.

-a.
+az.
 Quality Assurance Manual.
 A compilation of quality assurance documents that defines the quality assurance policy and program, describes the method(s) by which the policy will be implemented through procedures and instructions, and identifies the parties responsible for implementation.

-a.
+ba.
 Quality Assurance Program Description.
 A description of the quality assurance program to be applied to the design, fabrication, construction, and testing of the structures, systems, and components of the facility.
 10 CFR Part 50, Appendix B (Appendix B), "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," sets forth the requirements for quality assurance programs for nuclear power plants and fuel reprocessing plants.
 The description of the quality assurance program for a nuclear power plant or a fuel reprocessing plant shall include a discussion of how the applicable requirements of Appendix B will be satisfied.

-.
+bb.
 QA Program/QA Commitments.
 These terms relate to the description of the QA program, or any part thereof, as required by 10 CFR 52.79(a)(25) in each application for a COL for a nuclear power facility.
 The description of the QA program must include a discussion of how the applicable requirements of Appendix B to 10 CFR Part 50 have been and will be satisfied, including a discussion of how the QA program will be implemented.

-.
+bc.
 Quality Control (QC).
 QC comprises QA actions related to the physical characteristics of an SSC.
 This provides a means to control the quality of the SSC to applicant-predetermined requirements.

-.
+bd.
 Reactive Vendor Inspection.
 Inspections performed for the purpose of obtaining additional information and/or verifying adequate corrective actions on reported

 problems or deficiencies involving vendor supplied products or services.
 Reactive inspections are typically performed in response to a specific problem identified by any group within the NRC (e.g., including headquarters, the regional offices), or in response to allegations or other identified problems (e.g., 10 CFR Part 21 or 10 CFR 50.55(e) reports) from outside sources.

+be.
+Regulatory Performance Meeting.
+A meeting held between a licensee and the NRC to discuss corrective actions associated with safety-significant CAM inputs.

+bf.
+Repetitive Degraded Cornerstone.
+A cornerstone that is degraded for more than four consecutive quarters with at least one of the quarters having: (1) three or more white inputs (the additional white input(s) can be from any cornerstone), or (2) one yellow and one white input (the additional white input can be from any cornerstone).